Nickb89/Odin-recipes/README.md

 # odin-recipes
-This project will teach me how to use links and images.
+This project taught me how to use links and images.
-I will learn about absolute and relative paths.
+I learnt about absolute and relative paths.